silentrald/node-express-hbs-mongo-Tutorial/README.md

 ### Setup

-To start your project, select a directory where to place your application and create an empty folder(I'll use a webdev-project as my folder name, you can name this whatever you want).
+To start your project, select a directory that will house your application and create an empty folder (I'll use a webdev-project as my folder name; you can name this whatever you want).
 Open your terminal and locate the specific folder and enter the following command:

 ```
 webdev-project> npm init -y
 ```

 This command will add a `package.json` to the directory.
-This file is very important so that you can track all the dependencies you have on your project and track the current version of those modules.
+This file is very important as it tracks all the dependencies you have on your project and the current version of those modules.
 The next step is to install the express module from the **npm** command so go back to the terminal and type:

 ```
 webdev-project> npm install express
 ```

-To verify that the module was installed you should see a new folder called *node_modules*.
-This is where all the packages you installed through **npm**.
+To verify that the module was installed, you should see a new folder called *node_modules*.
+This is where all the packages you installed through **npm** will go.

 Once that is installed, create a file `app.js`, this will be our entry point for our application.
 The contents of the file should be: